silberman/vision/README.md

-Iphone app (via react-native) to take a picture and classify it via Google's cloud-vision API.
+iPhone app (via react-native) to take a picture and classify it using Google's cloud-vision API.